OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

  - Blue-Green Deployments
 ---

-Nobody wants to do deployments at 2 a.m. on Saturday, but several years ago, I worked on an application, and that was the only time an extended outage could be scheduled.
+Nobody wants to do deployments at 2 a.m. on Saturday morning, but several years ago, I worked on an application, and that was the only time an extended outage could be scheduled.
 A quick deployment and verification took two hours.
 A typical deployment took four hours.
 I wanted to implement blue/green deployments, which allow for zero-downtime deployments, but the database for the application made everything complicated enough to stop us from moving to blue/green deployments.

 In this post, I’ll walk through some techniques I’ve learned since that time to make blue/green deployments with a database achievable and straightforward.